1.Legal & General

 Cons:

-- Market dependence on insurance sector
+- Market volatility in housing sector

 Pros: